 Braids are an easy and so pleasant way to forget about hair styling for months, give your hair some rest and protect it from harsh environmental factors.
-Besides, with the awesome hairstyles listed below you will attract attention, admiring glances and sincere smiles.
+Besides, with the awesome hairstyles listed below, you will attract attention, admiring glances and sincere smiles.

 Braided hairstyles make space for creativity.
 There are many interesting braiding techniques to make every head unique.
 Besides, you can experiment with highlights, natural or curly texture, clips, patterns, shapes, etc.

 Natural perm and hair thickness is your big plus and a unique bonus that you simply can’t leave unused.
 Your hair, that you might have been complaining of before, is created for braids.
-So why not to use this idea to your advantage?
+So why not use this idea to your advantage?

 African hair braiding is very versatile: microbraids, cornrows, fishtail braids, blocky braids, black braided buns, twist braids, tree braids, hair bands, French braids and more are at your disposal.
 Once you pick a desired braiding style, thickness and have your hair braided, you may shape your braids into gorgeous hairstyles both for every day and special events.

 Researchers say that braids were “in fashion” even 2000 years b.c.
 If they have survived till our time, there definitely must be something special in them, don’t you think?
 Every year world-famous designers experiment with braids at fashion shows, Youtube videos with braiding tricks get millions of views, and pictures with braids get more likes than photos with any other hairstyles!
 Need new inspiring ideas?
 We’ve rounded up some trends and picked the best images from the top hairstylists around the world.
 Read on!